open-design-kit/opendesignkit/wiki/human-spectrogram.md

 ---

-**Description:** The goal of this activity is to get participants to loosen up and to have them start to engage on the topic of design.
+**Description:** The goal of this activity is to get participants to loosen up and start engaging on the topic of design.
 The space is intentionally interactive and fluid.
 This means that participants are expected to change their mind throughout the course of conversation and physically (or within the trello board) change location.

 ---